What is a car hobby without a space to work?

 Assessment, Feasibility and Go/No Go

-Before I can do anything but daydream, perform preliminary research and put together some unverified rough costs, I need to assess the condition of the site where the Service Garage will be built — which requires I obtain the site.
+Before I can do anything but daydream, perform preliminary research and put together some unverified rough costs, I need to assess the condition of the site where the Wrench Works will be built — which requires I obtain the site.
 Once obtained and evaluated, I can move on to exploring whether or not the project is truly feasible given the work needed.

-Sadly, since I don't have a site for building the Service Garage, nor the finances necessary to buy a home with the land necessary to do it, this project can't go any further than the preliminary phase, described here on the Project: Wrench Works page.
+Sadly, since I don't have a site for building the Service Garage, nor the finances necessary to buy a home with the land necessary to do it, this project can't go any further than the preliminary phase, described here on the Project: Space Maker page.

 The last part of this milestone is project launch.
-If a careful exploration of feasibility doesn't turn up any red flags with the site, itself (which doesn't include my ability to achieve the project results — I won't have a firm idea of my ability to complete this project until I reach the planning phase of the first building to be built: the Storage Garage), then I will prepare for project launch.
+If a careful exploration of feasibility doesn't turn up any red flags with the site, itself (which doesn't include my ability to achieve the project results — I won't have a firm idea of my ability to complete this project until I reach the planning phase of the Warehouse), then I will prepare for project launch.